LoftyTowers/CheckoutPaymentGatewayApi/README.md

 ### Automapper

--   Automapper was configured to convert between the
+-   Automapper was configured to convert between the endpoint contracts to internal pocos and then to database objects.
+This was to simply code and make less

 ### JWT Authentication